 ICME-12 will be held in Seoul, South Korea, in July 8-15, 2012, www.icme12.org.
 The Chair of the IPC is Sung Je Cho.
-Bids are currently open for ICME-13 in 2016.
 Starting with ICME-8, a special ICME Solidarity Fund, built by setting aside some ten percent of the total amount collected through the registration fees, has provided grants in order to support and increase congress participation from less affluent regions of the world.